neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ## Outstanding Questions

-Even if the architecture and technology stack are perfect, there are still some difficult questions that remain:
+Even if the architecture and technology stack are perfect, there are difficult questions that remain.
+Here are some of them:

 * Every state has its own election laws, technology infrastructure, and budget.
-What kinds of legal and technical challenges are there to migrating voter registration data to a new system?
-Officials acting in bad faith do not want anything that will make voting easier, but would even officials acting in *good* faith consider it?
+What kinds of legal, privacy, and technical challenges are there to migrating voter registration data to a new system?
+Is there even a need if the application can represent registered voters some other way?
+* Officials acting in bad faith do not want anything that will make voting easier, but would even officials acting in *good* faith consider it?
-* What's to stop other officials who are authorized users acting in bad faith from compromising the running platform in some way?
+* What's to stop corrupt government officials who are authorized users from compromising the platform in some way?
 * While the platform would be built for resilience, what kinds of contingency plans would be in place just in case the platform went down for an extended period?
 * If we use PostgreSQL as an immutable, append-only store to provide a replayable log of all data mutations, we will eventually hit its limits.
 What's the retention period for the data?
 If it is even necessary to retire the data to some kind of data lake after the retention period, where would that be?
+How would that work?

-The beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems.
+The beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems like these.

 ---